SteelCompendium/data-md-dse/Bestiary/Bugbear Sneak.md

   t1: 5 damage; A2 [[Grabbed|grabbed]]
   t2: 9 damage; A3 [[Grabbed|grabbed]]
   t3: 12 damage; [[Grabbed|grabbed]]
+  effects:
+  - name: Effect
+    effect: 'The target can''t use triggered actions until the start of the next round.
+      This attack has double edge if the sneak started their turn hidden from the target. '
 - name: Dirt [[Devil]]
   type: Action
   roll: 2d10 + 2